bytebase/bytebase.com-old/content/docs/reference/error-code/advisor.md

 <h3 id="410">410 - Auto-increment column is not integer</h3>

-The auto-increment column is not integer.
+The auto-increment column is not an integer.
 Check [Use integer for auto-increment columns](/docs/sql-review/review-rules#column.auto-increment-must-integer) for details.

 <h3 id="411">411 - Disabled column type</h3>